Destroy-God/OC-Lenovo-G450/README.md

 Wireless: Qualcomm AR9285(Using ToledaARPT,Switched from Broadcom BCM4312 which is not available)\
 Audio: Conexant CX20561(Using AppleALC)\
 # Unusable/Unusual Hardware:
-USB 1.1（Enabling it causes a kernel panic，This may render some mice or keyboards unusable）\
+USB 1.1（Enabling it causes a kernel panic，This may render some mouse or keyboards unusable）\
 Trackpad(Can't use gestures)\
 Backlight Control(Can't be adjusted in settings, but you can use shortcut keys)\
 # Screenshot